krixik-ai/krixik-docs/docs/system/file_system/update_method.md

     }

-We can use the `.update` method to update the file's metadata.
+We can use the `update` method to update the file's metadata.

 We'll update its `file_name`, since it's erroneous, change the `{"category": "gothic"}` file tag for something different, and add a `file_description`.
 We'll leave its `symbolic_directory_path` untouched.